browserengineering/book/book/accessibility.md

-browser thread needs to interact with the screen reader without the main thread's help.^[I suppose you could temporarily synchronize all threads, but that's a really bad idea, not only because it's very slow, but also is likely to cause deadlocks unless the browser is extremely careful.
+browser thread needs to interact with the screen reader without the main thread's help.^[I suppose you could temporarily synchronize all threads, but that's a really bad idea, not only because it's very slow, but also is likely to cause deadlocks unless the browser engineer is extremely careful.
 Most browsers these days are also multi-process, which makes it even harder.]